 - 1) Elimination of deferred acquisition costs, net.
 These amounts represent net deferred expenses that have already been paid or accrued and will be expensed in future accounting periods. - 2) Addition of the net present value of estimated net future revenue.
 See below. - 3) Addition of the deferred premium revenue on financial guaranty contracts in excess of expected loss to be expensed, net of reinsurance.
-This amount represents the present value of the expected future net earned premiums, net of the present value of expected losses to be expensed, which are not reflected in GAAP equity. - 4) The tax effects related to the above adjustments, which are determined by applying the statutory tax rate in each of the jurisdictions that generate these adjustments.
+This amount represents the present value of the expected future net earned premiums, net of the present value of expected losses to be expensed. - 4) The tax effects related to the above adjustments, which are determined by applying the statutory tax rate in each of the jurisdictions that generate these adjustments.